How To Start A Career In Fashion

 Advertisement

-What is your advice to women who want to start a career in fashion but don’t live in a big city?

-When I started in the fashion industry I didn’t live in the capital, and that was definitely challenging sometimes because I didn’t have access to the same shops as a girl in Copenhagen.
-That challenged me to be more creative and I solved the 'problem' by wearing a lot of secondhand clothes; thrift shops are often way better in smaller cities.
-Plus, the world is so global now because of the internet, and that has made the fashion industry much more democratic.
-Many of the biggest bloggers in the world don’t come from big cities.

-You travel a lot for work, how do you combine stylish and practical looks?
+You travel a lot for work; how do you put together a look that is both stylish and practical?

 Advertisement